Choose your settings

 Public transit

-As an example, a monthly pass costs $90 in Montreal and gives you access to the metro and bus network.
+As an example, a regular monthly pass costs $97 in Montreal and gives you access to the subway (known as the "metro") and bus network.

 Gas

 Gasoline prices vary according to several factors: the province, the city and even the gas station.
-On average, it costs $1.40 per litre, but the price can also vary depending on the type of gas you choose for your vehicle.
+The price also depends on the type of fuel your vehicle uses.

 Home and auto insurance

-Home insurance for tenants and home owners isn’t mandatory in Quebec, but it’s highly recommended.
-It will protect you from property loss resulting from theft, fire or vandalism, or from bodily injury or property damage you might unintentionally cause to someone else.
-The price of tenant insurance tends to be low, between $20 and $40 a month, with homeowners paying more—between $75 and $100 depending on the coverage.
+Home insurance for tenants and home owners isn't mandatory in Quebec, but it's highly recommended.
+It will protect you from property loss resulting from theft, fire or vandalism, and from bodily injury or property damage you might unintentionally cause to someone else.
+The price of tenant insurance tends to be low, with homeowners paying more, depending on the coverages you choose External link.
+This link will open in a new window..

-On the other hand, car insurance is mandatory and costs $40 to $80 per month.
-Certain factors will affect the price of your auto insurance, such as your age, the type of car, the model and the year of manufacture.
+Car insurance, on the other hand, is mandatory.
+Certain factors will affect the price of your auto insurance, such as your age and the make, model and year of manufacture.
 The region, city or neighbourhood you live in may also affect the price you pay.
+For advice on how to save on your premiums, see 8 tips to lower your car insurance premium External link.
+This link will open in a new window..

 The healthcare system is 98% public.
-In order to benefit from Medicare, you must apply for a health insurance card.
-There is, however, a parallel network of private clinics and medical offices.
+To enroll in the provincial health insurance plan External link.
+This link will open in a new window., you need to apply for a health insurance card.
+There is, however, a parallel network of private clinics and doctor's offices.

 Depending on your country of origin, you may need to purchase insurance to cover the waiting period, which can be up to 3 months following your registration.